 \subsection{Scale-Dependent Entanglement}

 We have also explored scale-dependent entanglement by computing mutual information for regions (boxes) that span multiple rows of carbon sites, as presented in Fig.~\ref{fullMI}(c).
-The results show clear signatures of non-local long-range correlations, as shown in Fig.~\ref{variation}.
 Together with Figs.~\ref{fullMI}(a) and \ref{fullMI}(b), which present single-row configurations, these findings reveal the characteristic entanglement pattern surrounding a fractional charge \( e/2 \), schematically depicted in Fig.~\ref{fig:entanglement_pattern}.
 This figure illustrates the scale-dependent entanglement structure associated with a fractionalized charge, where ``scale'' refers to the number of sites included in region \( I \) or \( J \).
-Note that short-range entanglement between \( I \) and \( J \) is excluded from \( M_{I, J} \) because the two regions are spatially separated.
+Note that short-range entanglement between \( I \) and \( J \) is excluded from the mutual information \( M_{I,J} \), since the two regions are spatially separated on opposite sides of the system.
 The grouping of neighboring degrees of freedom into larger blocks allows one to probe entanglement at increasing length scales, a concept known as scale-dependent entanglement~\cite{Vidal2007}.
 The renormalization scale thereby defines a holographic direction along which bulk correlations decay exponentially~\cite{Swingle2012}.